-D’Addario Canada is an importer and distributor of musical accessories and instruments, with products sold exclusively to retail outlets across Canada.
+D’Addario Canada is a CPG importer and distributor of musical accessories and instruments, with products sold exclusively to retail outlets across Canada.

 Established in 1988, D’Addario Canada originally concentrated on providing the D’Addario family name brand of quality string products to consumers and the trade.

 D’Addario Canada has since expanded, becoming the appointed importer and distributor for J. D’Addario & Co. including its propriety brands of accessories: Evans Drumheads, Planet Waves, HQ Percussion, and Rico Reeds.
 The company also carries independent and established brand name products.
 In 2002, D’Addario Canada also introduced a range of quality, inexpensive acoustic and electric guitars, and a range of quality hand percussion products – established and recognized brands available only at music retail outlets.

 The company sees itself as an important “one stop” source of accessories for the Canadian retail market.

 By mid 2000, the company was considering adding eCommerce services.

 The company wanted an online ordering portal or system, to place and receive orders 24/7, and expand the business from its traditional model of sales reps, fax machines, telephone, and mailed-in orders.

 D’Addario also wanted to enhance its services by providing a different way to market, and promote items, track purchases, and check on buyer profiles.

 In summer 2005, Brad Davidson joined his family company after graduation.
 He was, self-admittedly, the most ‘tech-savvy’ member of D’Addario – a natural choice to look into the possibility of adding an online order portal to the company’s traditional way of doing business.